John 9:25 “He answered, “Whether He is a sinner I do not know. There is one thing I do know: I was blind, but now I see!”

-Many would trade all that they have to acquire these attributes of peace.
+Many would trade all that they had to acquire these attributes of life that brings fulfillment.

 Aren’t the reasons for seeking out riches, relationships, or respect tied up in one or more of these godly virtues?

-We have the knowledge of how to get there…it comes down to changing your course.
+We have the knowledge of how to get there…sometimes it comes down to changing your course.
 When or if you make those changes, you will wonder why you were ever fearful or waited so long.

 The path to godly insight starts with allowing the Lord to create this vision in you.
 The Holy Spirit imparts this ability to see, your responsibility is to submit to Him.
 A humble and contrite spirit is how you approach the Throne of God, He then begins to do the leading….you simply follow.